kuangyu0801/kuangyu0801.github.io/README.md

 	- keep the latest spec release up-to-date
 	- design and review test case in both UT and IT
 	- implementing and verifying functionality on (simulation environment, FPGA, test chip, product)
-	- collaborating
+	- collaborating  with inter-team (SW higher layer, test engineering,  FW
+	-
 - **Result**:
-	- 5G functionality successfully verified
+	- 5G functionality successfully verified with UXM 5G and Radio Communication Test Station MT8000A from Anritsu

 ### Keysight-MediaTek 5G NR Data Demo Camp in Beijing
 - **Situation**: